 OOOOOOO

 “…and I'm telling you, there's something that is., I don't know, it's weird!
 We lost him like he just walked past line in the ground or something.
 It's not as if he disappeared or anything, it's as if as if we can't think about what we were doing or why we should go forward after him.
-Every time we do it's like we find other reasons to turn around.
+Every time we do, it's like we find other reasons to turn around.
 Rika said into her microphone.

 The individual in question was a middle-aged man with a very Italian look to him, who all of their computers - national, international, local, wireless and non - said had no paperwork whatsoever.
 On top of that, there wasn't even a single record of him coming into the comp country.
 The only thing they had on him was a picture from a single camera the man had missed which had placed him at the scene of a crime several districts over.